shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/index.md

 Written mostly in C#, it is a .NET library.

 Free, open-source.
+Can be used anywhere, not only with the editor program.

 #### Editor
 The editor program is an integrated scripting environment for creating and executing automation scripts that use the library.

 The programming language for writing scripts is C#.

-Can be used to create C# scripts, programs (.exe) and libraries (.dll) for any purpose, with or without the automation library.
+Can be used to create C# scripts, programs (.exe) and libraries (.dll) for any purpose.
 Like a mini Visual Studio.

 Free, open-source.